 Daniel Pink shares an excellent example of intrinsic motivation in his book Drive: The Surprising Truth About What Motivates Us.
 Pink imagines asking an economist to predict which product would be more successful:

-- An encyclopedia to be shared by subscription and CD-ROM begun as a major initiative by Microsoft soon after their Windows 95 product launch.
+- An encyclopedia to be shared by subscription and CD-ROM begins as a major initiative by Microsoft soon after their Windows 95 product launch.
 The team will be full of highly paid researchers and programmers.

 - An online encyclopedia created online and offered for free.
 All of the content will be submitted by volunteers, and nobody who submits an article will be compensated.

 Every economist would have predicted Microsoft would have a more successful product, but MSN Encarta was discontinued in 2010.
 Wikipedia has gone on to dominate the market and become one of the most visited websites in the world.
-All created by people who were intrinsically motivated and did not make any money for their work.
+All were created by people who were intrinsically motivated and did not make any money for their work.